Abraham Lincoln, Vampire Hunter (novel): Plot summary

 As a young adult, Lincoln and a friend travel down the Mississippi River to New Orleans on a flatboat to sell some goods.
 Here, Lincoln befriends Edgar Allan Poe, who is also aware of vampires, and witnesses a slave auction.
 Lincoln follows a slave buyer and his new slaves back to a plantation and discovers that the buyer is a vampire―the slaves are to be used not for labor but for food.
 Lincoln believes that vampires will continue to exist in America as long as they can easily buy their victims in this manner, and so to end slavery is to end the scourge of vampires.
 To this end, Lincoln becomes an abolitionist.
 Returning to his home in New Salem, Lincoln begins his business and political careers by day, continuing to track down the vampires in Henry's letters at night.
 His life is once again tinged by tragedy when his fiancée Ann Rutledge is attacked and murdered by her ex-fiancé John McNamar, now a vampire living in New York City.
 With Henry's help, Lincoln catches McNamar and kills him, but decides to give up vampire hunting and instead concentrate on his daytime pursuits.
 Lincoln marries Mary Todd, begins to raise a family, starts a law firm and is elected to the U.S. House of Representatives.

-Lincoln reunites with Poe in Washington, who explains says that vampires were driven from their ancestral homes in Europe in the 17th century due to public outcry over the bloody atrocities of Elizabeth Báthory, later helping the United States gain its independence due to the lucrative slave trade.
+Lincoln reunites with Poe in Washington, who explains that vampires were driven from their ancestral homes in Europe in the 17th century due to public outcry over the bloody atrocities of Elizabeth Báthory, later helping the United States gain its independence due to the lucrative slave trade.
 Poe warns that if the vampires are left unchecked, they will eventually seek to enslave all Americans, Black and White alike.
 Poe is later found murdered in Baltimore, the victim of a vampire attack.
 In 1857, Henry summons Lincoln to New York City.
 Here, Lincoln and fellow vampire slayer William Seward meet a group of good vampires known as the Union, who inform them that vampires in the South intend to start a civil war in order to conquer the north and enslave the entire country.
 Lincoln runs for the U.S. Senate and debates with Stephen A. Douglas, an ally of the Southern vampires, in what become known as the Lincoln–Douglas debates.
 Lincoln loses but gains a great deal of publicity and respect, allowing him to capture the Republican Party nomination for President of the United States and then the office itself, as secretly orchestrated by the Union.